LOG795-Equipe-2/NFTicket-Backend/README.md

 TEMP_ACCOUNT_OWNER_PRIV_KEY # Private key of the owner of the created NFT's APPWRITE_PROJECTID # Project Id of the appwrite project APPWRITE_ENDPOINT # Endpoint of the appwrite instance

+PERFORMANCE_TRACE # For Debugging and analysing purpose, we can decide to log the executing time of choosen functions
 ```

 Variables pour déterminer les ID des collections Appwrite dans le fichier .appwrite.env